WuphonsReach/ffiv-crafting-macros/Level26CraftingMacros.md

 ## L26/D65 CP274 4.5x

 Requires more durability + CP than the first recipe, but can be useful in the mid-late 40s.
+This is usually my go-to macro for levels 30-50 recipes.

 ```
 /ac Innovation <wait.2>